 We have adopted policies designed to uphold the independence of the Group's external auditors by prohibiting their engagement to provide other accounting and other professional services that might compromise their independence.
-Further details about the external auditors' independence can be found on page 92 of the 2018 Annual Report.
+Further details about the external auditors' independence can be found on pages 153-154 of the 2021 Annual Report.

-PricewaterhouseCoopers LLP and PricewaterhouseCoopers (together, PwC) are the auditors of Rio Tinto plc and Rio Tinto Limited respectively.
-PwC have been the external auditors since the formation of the dual listed companies structure in 1995.
+KPMG LLP and KPMG (together, KPMG) are the auditors of Rio Tinto plc and Rio Tinto Limited respectively.
+KPMG was appointed the external auditors in 2020.

-Since 2002, PwC have followed the requirements of the Sarbanes-Oxley Act 2002 and APB Ethical Standards and rotated both the lead UK and Australian audit partners at least every five years.
+KPMG will follow the requirements of the Sarbanes-Oxley Act 2002 and APB Ethical Standards and rotate both the lead UK and Australian audit partners at least every five years.

 The Group maintains disclosure controls and procedures as the term is defined in the US Exchange Act Rule 13a-15(e).